 Billions of cardboard boxes are shipped worldwide every year.
-To avoid any delays and minimise the risk of human error, it is essential that shipping, traceability and content information is shown in a clear, readable format.
+To avoid any delays and minimise the risk of human error, it is essential that shipping, traceability, and information is shown in a clear, readable format.

-There are two main methods for reliable quality outer case coding; applying labels and direct marking using large area printers.
+The two main methods for reliable, high-quality outer case coding are applying labels and direct marking using large area printers.

 Labelling systems – print and apply